Ebazhanov/cosmwasm-blockchain-smart-contract-example/README.md

 ![job](https://github.com/ebazhanov/cosmwasm-blockchain-smart-contract-example/actions/workflows/rust.yml/badge.svg?event=push)

+## CosmWasm

-# Create your own Blockchain smart contracts with "CosmWasm" (academy.cosmwasm.com)
+### Create your own Blockchain smart contracts with "CosmWasm" (academy.cosmwasm.com)

-❓ You will learn how to create **CosmWasm** Smart Contracts using Rust programming language!
+- ❓ You will learn how to create **CosmWasm** Smart Contracts using Rust programming language!

-🤘 Using basic tools - **CosmWasm** standard library, and some common utilities.
+- 🤘 Using basic tools - **CosmWasm** standard library, and some common utilities.

-💅 You will start defining your contract entry points, then you will learn about the **state management**, and how to **test** your contracts.
+- 💅 You will start defining your contract entry points, then you will learn about the **state management**, and how to **test** your contracts.

-💥 All the time you would learn how to test pieces you already have.
+- 💥 All the time you would learn how to test pieces you already have.

-👉 The course is focusing not only on giving you raw knowledge, but show you the best practices to make your live easier in the future.
+- 👉 The course is focusing not only on giving you raw knowledge, but show you the best practices to make your live easier in the future.

-😎 The Rust knowledge, at least on the basic level is assumed.
+- 😎 The Rust knowledge, at least on the basic level is assumed.

 -------

 ### How to use this repo:
 - Watch the video on your [choice](https://github.com/Ebazhanov/cosmwasm-blockchain-smart-contract#watch-videos-on-vimeo)
 - Checkout to the branch to double-check.
 - Or look at related [PR's](https://github.com/Ebazhanov/cosmwasm-blockchain-smart-contract/pulls)
-- `$ cargo build` and `$ cargo test`
+- `$ cargo build` and `$ cargo test` or `$ cargo clean`

 ![branches](branches.png)